-Prerequisite: ARTS 12C with a minimum grade of C Recommended Course Preparation: ARTS 2A with a minimum grade of C
+Prerequisite: ARTS 12C with a minimum grade of C

-ARTS 23 2-D DESIGN
+ARTS 23 2-D DESIGN 3.0 Units

 Introduction to the concepts, applications, and historical references related to 2-dimensional art and composition.
 Topics include the basic principles and elements of design.
-In this course, students will develop their visual vocabulary for creative visual expression through lectures and problem solving studio projects.
+In this course, students will develop their visual vocabulary for creative visual expression through lectures and problem-solving studio projects.
 Students explore aspects of 2-D Design through visual art assignments.

-ARTS 24 3-D DESIGN
+ARTS 24 THREE-DIMENSIONAL DESIGN 3.0 Units

-Introduction to the concepts, applications, and historical references related to 3- dimensional design and spatial composition, including the study of the elements and organizing principles of design as they apply to 3-dimensional space and form.
-Development of a visual vocabulary for creative expression through lecture presentations and use of appropriate materials for 3-dimensional studio projects.
+This course introduces students to the concept and application of Three-dimensional design and spatial composition, including the study of the elements and organizing principles of design as they apply to three-dimensional space and form.
+Students will develop a visual vocabulary and skill set for creative expression with three-dimensional projects using 3D modeling software (including modeling, texture mapping, and animation) in addition to physical projects using traditional materials.